 'Dope' Director On Geekdom, The N-Word And Confronting Racism With Comedy

-I’m Dave Davies in for Terry Gross.
-The movie comedy "Dope" is about three high school students of color who are obsessed with '90s hip-hop, have their own punk band and are smart.
+This is FRESH AIR.
+I'm Terry Gross.
+The new movie comedy "Dope" is about three smart high school students of color who are obsessed with '90s hip-hop, have their own punk band and are smart.
 That makes them the targets of mockery and worse in their predominantly black high school in a poor and working-class section of Inglewood, Calif.
 After a party that ends in a shootout, the main character grabs his backpack and finds that someone's puts bags of drugs and a gun in it.
 He and his two friends have to figure out what to do with the drugs without getting killed or imprisoned.
 Pharrell Williams wrote several new songs for the movie.
-“Dope” is now out on DVD.
-Our guest is the film's writer and director, Rick Famuyiwa.
+My guest is the film's writer and director, Rick Famuyiwa.
 He grew up in Inglewood the son of Nigerian immigrants.
-He also directed the films "The Wood" and "Brown Sugar" and co-wrote "Talk To Me" and is now directing an HBO movie about Clarence Thomas and Anita Hill.
+He also directed the films "The Wood" and "Brown Sugar," co-wrote "Talk To Me" and is now directing an HBO movie about Clarence Thomas and Anita Hill.

 (SOUNDBITE OF FILM, "DOPE")